Veggie

 condenser and, below that, my smoking pipe.
 The smoking pipe is

-not part of the apparatus.
-The Liquid Trap This is a pressure pot used as part of a spray painting system.
+This is a pressure pot used as part of a spray painting system.

 The small pots aren't really expensive when new, and are quite inexpensive